jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) intentionally fails to provide assistance under section 191.
 (2) It is a defence in any proceedings for an offence against subsection (1)(a) if the court is satisfied that the Minister did not have reasonable grounds for believing that in all the circumstances of the case the direction to requisition property was necessary for the safe custody and welfare of prisoners.
 (3) It is a defence in any proceedings for an offence against subsection (1)(b) if the court is satisfied that the person had reasonable grounds for not providing assistance.
-(4) Every person who commits an offence against subsection (1) is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $5,000, or to both:
+(4) Every person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $5,000, or to both:
   (b) in the case of a body corporate, to a fine not exceeding $50,000.